fracpete/rsync4j/README.md

 /cygdrive/c/some/path/blah.txt
 ```

+### Custom location

+It is possible to use another location than `%USERPROFILE%\rsync4j`.
+You only
+have to set up the `RSYNC4J_HOME` environment variable to point to the top-level
+directory (doesn't have to exist) where you want to house the binaries and keys.

 ## FAQ

 * **Q** I'm trying to sync, but it just sits there and does nothing!
 * **A** Since *rsync4j* is not interactive, you will have to connect to the
-  remote host at least once before to add the host the `known_hosts` file.
+  remote host at least once before to add the host to the `known_hosts` file.
 * **Q** How do I use a specific public key pair?
 * **A** You can let `ssh` know what identity file to use using rsync's `--rsh`
   option and ssh's `-i` option, e.g.: `rsync --rsh="ssh -i /some/where/id_rsa" ...`